Abinaya-T/Abinaya-T/README.md

 <a href="https://www.linkedin.com/in/abinaya-t/"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/linkedin.png?raw=true"></a>
 </p>

-I am a Full-Stack Web developer.
+I am a Full-Stack developer.
 Prior to this, I was working as a Data Analyst and before that as an Application Support Engineer.
 I am a continuous learner and interested in solving business problems with tech.

 My project includes: